Joaquin-E-Serraiti/pathfinding-visualizer/CODEBASE.md

 ![Diseño sin título (9)](https://github.com/user-attachments/assets/e704dd05-687d-4ab0-977b-f4541899f817)

-(THINGS TO ADD: grid object is found in grid.js and algorithmsTools object in algorithmsTools.js)

 > [!NOTE]
 > This diagram is a visual support to help understand how the core components of the code communicate with each other.